Table of contents

 - Close your account at any time.
 When you close your account, we’ll deactivate it, remove your Pins and boards from Pinterest and delete your account data.

 We also support settings such as Limit Ad Tracking in iOS, Ads Personalization in Android devices as well as Do Not Track in browsers.
-You can learn more about how Do Not Track affects our collection and use of data collected off of Pinterest.
+Learn more about how Do Not Track affects our collection and use of data collected off of Pinterest.

 You also have choices available to you through the device or software you use to access Pinterest.
 For example: